 One of the most prominent Korean beauty ideals is having pale and flawless skin.
-If the Western beauty standards favor tan or bronzed skin, South Koreans favor having porcelain white skin tone.
-This standard already exists during the ancient Korean era.
-This standard is deeply rooted in Asian cultures.
+If the Western beauty standards favor tan or bronzed skin, South Koreans favor having a porcelain white skin tone.
+This standard already existed during the ancient Korean era.
+This standard is deeply rooted in Asian cultures, too.

 This Korean beauty standard began in the royal era when having flawless white skin was a social class identification.
 In the past, Koreans having dark skin color were associated with people who worked in agriculture or other intensive labor jobs.
-So, people with pale skin belong to the aristocracy or people working in high-paying jobs.
+So, people with pale skin belonged to the aristocracy or people who were free from labor.

 A small pointy nose is another sophisticated feature that Korean beauty standards require.
 There are many surgeries or procedures that you can do to achieve this, like Rhinoplasty or nose job.
 Interestingly, having a big nose was a desirable characteristic during the past centuries, but not now.
 Having a small pointy nose matches having a small face.